RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 Introduction
 ------------

 In order to benchmark the automatic navigation software a set of well defined test situations is required.
 This document intends to provide these situations.

-Grading of the benchmarks
+## Grading
+The Benchmarks will be graded according four measurements:

 * Reaching goal (yes/no)
 * # collisions